193 total views, 0 views today

 Of course you can work with a smaller area, with shorter lines but clearly a Landing zone suited for the winch line and sailplanes is paramount for best operations

-The chute seldom returns the line on a straight line between you and the turnaround or ground stake you’ll have to fetch it, and if it rolls or passes over tall grass while being stretched as you head back to the Launch/ Flying location, it will get snagged
+The chute seldom returns the line to you and you will need to fetch it, somewhere between you and the turnaround or ground stake and if it rolls or passes over tall grass while being stretched as you head back to the Launch/ Flying location, it will get snagged

 Entangled lines with tall grass, straw and bushes will make for a long day at the field untangling lines and snags or poor Launches.